My hospital didnt recognize my travel insurance.

-The 2 most important reasons why the providers might not recognize your visitors insurance are:
+This is one of the concerns you might hear about travel insurance.
+Will the medical provider recognize and accept your travel insurance?
+The two most important reasons why the providers might not recognize your visitors insurance are:

-Travel medical insurance is not the main stream insurance plans.
-Hospital staffs are more familiar with the domestic insurance plans which they see every day frequently.
-So, if the person at the reception at doctors office does not recognize your “Visitor/Travel insurance” plan by its name, dont be surprised.
-Travel insurances are short term plans, which are mostly claim based.
-The good thing about Travel insurance for USA is that the provider can contact your plan benefit department and may directly bill to the insurance company.
+Travel medical insurance is not the mainstream insurance plan.
+Hospital staff are more familiar with the domestic insurance plans which they see every day.
+So, if the receptionist at the doctors office does not recognize your Visitor/Travel insurance plan by its name, dont be surprised.
+Travel insurance plans are short term, and are mostly claim-based.
+The good thing about Travel insurance for the U.S. is that the provider can contact your plan benefit department and may be able to directly bill to the insurance company.

-Atlas America Insurance, Liaison Continent Insurance, Inbound USA Insurance etc. are not the name which a service provider recognizes.
-These are just the name of specific travel insurance plan that you purchased.
-The providers are better at recognizing the PPO networks (First Health, Multiplan, and Hygeia) associated with your Plan.
+Many travel insurance plans are not widely known by name.
+The providers are better at recognizing the PPO networks (United Healthcare, First Health, Multiplan, and Hygeia) associated with your plan.
 They also recognize the names of plan underwriters (like Nationwide, AIG, and Lloyds etc.).
-So when you talk to a hospital or doctor, you should give them the names of PPO network provider’s, or the Underwriter’s names.
+So when you talk to a hospital or doctor, you should give them the names of PPO network providers, or the Underwriters names.
 Keep your Insurance certificate / ID handy.
-It has most of the information, necessary for the hospital administration to contact the insurance benefit department and confirm the coverage or bill to the claims department.
+It has most of the information necessary for the hospital administration to contact the insurance benefit department and confirm the coverage or bill to the claims department.

 Remember, no travel insurance guarantees the direct billing, so, even if you have to make any payment from your pocket, you can always claim and get the reimbursement for any eligible covered benefits as per the policy.

 The Difference between VisitorsCoverage & Your Insurance Provider